 Mr. Arminio Fraga is the founding partner at Gavea Investimentos, an investment management firm he founded in August 2003, and the chair of the Institute for Health Policy Studies, which he founded in 2019, both based in Rio de Janeiro, Brazil.

 Mr. Fraga was the Chairman of the Board, BM&F Bovespa, Brazil’s securities, commodities and derivatives exchange, from April 2009 to April 2013, and was the President of the Central Bank of Brazil from March 1999 to December 2002.

 From 1993 until his appointment as Governor of the Central Bank, he was Managing Director of Soros Fund Management in New York.
 From 1991 to 1992, he was the Director responsible for international affairs at the Central Bank of Brazil.
 Earlier in his career, he held positions with Salomon Brothers and Garantia Investment Bank.

 President, Securities and Exchange Commission of Brazil, Rio de Janeiro

-Marcelo Barbosa is Chairman of the Securities Commission (CVM).
+Marcelo Barbosa is the Chairman of Securities Commission of Brazil (CVM).

 Managing Director, Partner, BTG Pactual, São Paulo